 Step 5: Fold and Iron Hem

+Then, fold the curtain along the original pin line for the hem.
 Use the straight pins to continue to hold the hem in place.
 Iron across, slowly and firmly to secure the fold of the hem.
-You can remove the straight pins once you’re done ironing.
+You can remove the straight pins once you finish ironing.

 Step 6: Sew Curtains

 You can sew by hand or use a sewing machine to secure the newly measured hem on your curtains.
-Aim to sew as close to the folded edge as possible.
+Aim to sew as close to the double-folded edge as possible.